oferww/WikiEngine/README.md

 # WikiEngine
-This repository contains the code for a search engine for the Wikipedia corpus, utilizing an inverted index for efficient querying.
+This repository contains the code for running a search engine on the Wikipedia corpus, utilizing three inverted index for efficient querying, on a GCP project.

 ## Files
 1. **inverted_index_gcp.py** - includes the inverted index class and helper functions for building and writing the index.